jopadan/missionpack2/README.md

 - Make a gamedir folder in the root of your Quake 3/ioquake3 install called `missionpack2`
 - Extract the *contents* of the repository folder into `missionpack2`
 - Navigate to `missionpack2\src`
-- Run `make.bat` -- this will compile all 3 QVM modules with DMISSIONPACK and DMISSIONPACK2, copy assets and package it all into one pretty pk3 file ready to go
+- Run `make.bat` -- this will compile all 3 QVM modules with `-DMISSIONPACK` and `-DMISSIONPACK2`, copy assets and package it all into one pretty pk3 file ready to go
 - Use the `missionpack2.bat` file in its place to run **for ioquake3 x86_64 only**. `start quake3.exe +set fs_game missionpack2` or `start ioquake3.x86_64.exe +set fs_game missionpack2` or `start ioquake3.x86.exe +set fs_game missionpack2` will work depending on which client you use.
 You get the idea.

 ## To do